friendtech33-DAO/ft33-docs/docs/contracts/02_contract-docs/modules/MINTR/MINTRv1.md

 function burnOhm(address from_, uint256 amount_) external nonpayable
 ```

-Burn OHM from an address.
+Burn FTW from an address.
 Must have approval.